 The family adored it and spent lots of wonderful nights in there.
 It made me so happy that they were so happy with it.

 If you could design the interior for any celebrity, alive or dead, who would it be and why?

 I would have loved to have interior designed Marilyn Monroe’s house in the '50s.
 I think she would have suited my interiors.

-What is your favorite room in your home and why?
+What is your favourite room in your home and why?

-My favorite room in my house is my office.
+My favourite room in my house is my office.
 It has the most fantastic ceilings.
 Lots of vintage costumes everywhere.
 It’s a great creating space.
 I just love it!

 What are you top three tips to refresh a room’s style?

 Paint your furniture.
 I’ve just painted all my chest of drawers in Pavilion Grey by Farrow and Ball and it looks great!